-This section gives a guidance to the KBA Proposal Portal that can be accessed through the KBA website.
+This section gives a guidance for the KBA Proposal Portal that can be accessed through the KBA website.
 KBA Proposers and KBA National Coordination Groups (NCGs) are requested to make proposals through this portal.
 A KBA multisite proposal form also exists, which was used prior to the KBA Proposal Portal being developed.
-This form can be used to compile the data needed for proposals and identify fields that will be required when making a proposal before submitting the text online in the proposal portal.
-An imports facility is available within the WDKBA to those undertaking assessments and reassessments for large numbers of site.
+This form can be used to compile the data needed for proposals and identify fields that will be required when making a proposal before submitting the text online in the proposal portal but we no longer accept proposals using this form.
+An imports facility is available within the WDKBA to those undertaking assessments and reassessments for large numbers of site (please contact KBA Secretariat if you may need this).